NekrobaDA/Pokemon_Crystal_Cross/README.md

 Some altered or updated shiny colors

 Rock Climb has been implimented.

+Added a menu option to reset the clock easier.

 Bugs;
 Pikachu has its male and female gender dimorphism, however the backsprite does not display correctly